centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

      *stdout* or *cout* or into the standard error output if named *stderr* or *cerr*.
   3. *Syslog*: This logger will write into the syslog as provided by the system, prefixed by *centreonbroker*.
-  4. *Monitoring*: This logger will write to the Centreon Engine log.
+  4. *Monitoring*: This logger will write in the Centreon Engine log.
 It should only be activated if the Centreon Broker instance is loaded by the Centreon Engine at start-up.

 Name
   The name of this logger.
-This name must be the path of a file if the logger has the type *file* or *stdout*, *cout*, *stderr* or *cerr*, if the logger has the type *standard*.
+This name must be the path of a file if the logger has the type *file* and either *stdout*, *cout*, *stderr* or *cerr*, if the logger has the type *standard*.
 This option is mandatory.
 Configuration messages
   Should configuration messages be logged?